 Without stuffing, Thanksgiving is just a turkey dinner.
 Most families hold tight to long-held favorites, as cooks reverently pass along beloved recipes for stuffing, dressing and, yes, even something called “filling”, often influenced by regional traditions.
-Whether you’re a fan of oyster dressing from coastal areas, dressing made with cornbread, potato filling from the Pennsylvania Dutch country or wild rice stuffing from the rural Virginia, we’ve got the full scoop on what it takes to make that side dish truly spectacular.
+Whether you’re a fan of oyster dressing from coastal areas, dressing made with cornbread or sausage, potato filling from the Pennsylvania Dutch country or wild rice stuffing from the rural Virginia, we’ve got the full scoop on what it takes to make that side dish truly spectacular.

 Stuffing vs. Dressing